Should I buy Bitcoin?

 Many speculate that this is not only due to quickly growing adoption but mainly due to global economic uncertainty and fear due to the outlandish amount of debt that is the foundation of the fiat money system.

-Large institutions like Fidelity, Nasdaq, and JP Morgan have all publicly announced that they are buying Bitcoin or that they are building bitcoin-related products for their millions of clients.
+Large institutions, like Fidelity, Nasdaq, and JP Morgan have all publicly announced that they are buying Bitcoin or that they are building bitcoin-related products for their millions of clients.
 However, this is likely just the tip of the iceberg.

 It is very probable that dozens of additional institutions (and possibly even Governments) are also working behind the scenes on Bitcoin infrastructure but have not announced so to the public yet.

-Risks of buying Bitcoin
+Risks of investing in Bitcoin

 Furthermore, Bitcoin is still largely an experiment and you should treat it as such.
 You should never invest in Bitcoin more money than what you can afford to lose.